SAU Neighborhood Relations

 A Message to Students Living Off Campus

-from Dean of Students, Matt Hansen
+from Dean of Students, Christopher Waugh

-As you are aware, St. Ambrose University requires "all full-time first and second year students (defined as those with less than 60 credits) to live in a university residence hall unless the student lives at his/her permanent residence with their parent or legal guardian within 30 miles of campus" (Student Handbook).
+As you are aware, St. Ambrose University requires "all full-time first and second year students (defined as those with fewer than 60 credits) to live in a university residence hall unless the student lives at his/her permanent residence with their parent or legal guardian within 30 miles of campus" (Student Handbook).
 Those falling outside these criteria are able to select between on and off campus living.

 For those choosing to live off campus, please know this is a privilege that comes with certain responsibilities.
 As representatives of St. Ambrose University, you are expected at all times to conduct yourself consistently with our mission, vision, guiding principles and values.
 Moreover, you are expected to inform yourself regarding local policies, ordinances, and laws that govern respectful citizenship.
 To assist, the Neighborhood Relations Council developed the following 10 Tips to Being a Good Neighbor.
 I encourage you to review these, and the resources linked to these items.
 Finally, please be mindful that behavioral expectations remain consistent with those expected of all St. Ambrose University students and the code of conduct may be applied to off-campus issues.